 Specialty groups rotate and may include, but are not limited to, trauma recovery, food and body, addictions, identity group, social communication, DBT or RO-DBT, acceptance and commitment therapy (ACT), adoption and attachment, and somatic/gestalt oriented-equine.

 Our students may be struggling with a variety of addictions.
 Solstice East has a unique integrated approach that goes beyond a traditional “12 Step” approach.

 More information about Solstice’s addiction focus can be found here >>.

 Relationship-focused, Experiential Equine Therapy

-While we believe that “talk therapy” has its role in residential treatment care, our experience shows that teen girls respond to a variety of therapeutic approaches to create lasting success.
+While we believe that “talk therapy” has its role in residential treatment care, our experience shows that teens respond to a variety of therapeutic approaches to create lasting success.

-At Solstice, we create powerful experiences through equine therapy that go beyond talk therapy.
+At Solstice, we create powerful experiences through equine therapy that goes beyond talk therapy.
 These experiences help create connections between the problems and solutions in a very powerful, experiential way for teenagers.
-We use our equine therapy to treat girls for issues such as trauma, anxiety, and depression in teens.
+We use our equine therapy to help treat issues such as trauma, anxiety, and depression in teens.

 More information about our relationship-based equine therapy here >>.